MileHacker Logo

 • Pedestrian-Friendly Areas: Parks, gardens like Ancient Lotus Pond and Jingxiu Park.

-• Self-Guided Walks: Use Baidu Maps or Amap to plan your routes.
+• Self-Guided Walks: Use Baidu Maps navigation or Amap to plan your routes.

-• Sidewalks can be crowded or uneven; exercise caution.
+• Sidewalks can get packed or uneven; exercise caution.

-• Bicycle Infrastructure: Some major roads have dedicated bike lanes.
+• Bicycle Infrastructure: Some major roads have assigned bike lanes.

 • Safety Concerns: Heavy traffic, electric scooters, inconsistent adherence to rules.